Program Website: Communication – Hiram College

 Core: Social/Cultural Analysis Meth

 ORAL INTERPRETATION OF LITERATURE:CM ~ Critical approaches to literature to discover meaning and to appreciate the emotional effect of the work is the focal point of this course.
 Students will use various forms of literature for interpretation and study.
 Emphasis is placed on principles of reading a work aloud to communicate its intellectual and emotional meaning.
 Presentations will be required and be an integral aspect of the course.
-A version of this course for three (3) credit hours is listed as COMM 22410.
 Also listed as PERF 22400.

 Core: Creative Methods